DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Experiments

 \subsection{Dataset}

 We adopt \textit{snowball sampling method}~\cite{biernacki1981snowball} to collect an urban areal dataset in Beijing from a commercial map app and named it ``MapBJ''.
-The dataset provides traffic condition in $\{$fluency, slow, congestion, extreme congestion$\}$.
-The dataset contains about 349 locations which are collected from March 2016 to June for every five minutes.
-We select the first two months data for training and the remaining half month for testing.
-Besides traffic topological graph and time-varying traffic condition, we also provide the limit speed of each road.
-Since the limit speed of different roads may be very distinct, and locations segmentations method regards this as an important reference index.
+The dataset provides traffic conditions in $\{$fluency, slow, congestion, extreme congestion$\}$.
+The dataset contains about 349 locations which are collected from March 2016 to June every five minutes.
+We select the first two months' data for training and the remaining half month for testing.
+Besides traffic topological graphs and time-varying traffic conditions, we also provide the limit speed of each road.
+Since the limit speed of different roads may be very distinct, and location segmentations method regards this as an important reference index.
 We introduce a time-invariable feature called \text{limit level} and discretize it into four classes.